BeatrizArellano/regimeshifts/README.md

 ## Detecting regime shifts

-The class `Regime_shift` contains a useful method proposed by [Boulton and Lenton (2019)](https://doi.org/10.12688/f1000research.19310.1) to detect regime shifts in a time-series.
-This method looks for gradient changes that occur overa small time interval.
+The `Regime_shift` class implements an algorithm proposed by [Boulton and Lenton (2019)](https://doi.org/10.12688/f1000research.19310.1) for detecting regime shifts in a time-series.
+This method identifies anomalous rates of change along the time-series.

-First, we create an instance of the class `Regime_shifts` passing a `pandas` time-series as a parameter.
+To begin, we create an instance of the `Regime_shift` class by providing a `pandas` time-series as a parameter.

 ```python
 ts = rs.Regime_shift(ts)
 ```

-The method `as_detect` computes the detection indices returning a time-series containing values in the interval [-1,1] along the time-series.
-The greatest (smallest) values may indicate the occurrence of a regime shift.
-In this example, the largest value is detected exactly when the tipping point is reached in the original series.
+The `as_detect` method computes a detection index that indicates how frequently each point in the time series is associated with an anomalous rate of change.
+It returns a time-series of indices in the interval [-1,1].
+Values around 0 suggest a low likelihood of abrupt shifts, while values close to -1 or 1 indicate a high probability of an abrupt change at that point.
+In this example, the largest value is detected precisely when the tipping point is reached in the original series.

 ```python